1: Nenokkadine: Development

 After completing 100% Love (2011), Sukumar began working on a psychological thriller with Mahesh Babu in mind as the protagonist because he felt that Babu had universal appeal.
-An incident in which a bus driver talked about a young boy who said that his parents were murdered on his bus became the story's base.
 Babu met Sukumar on the set of Businessman (2012) in Goa, and listened to the script for 25 minutes.
 Although Sukumar could not describe the story well in the noisy restaurant, Babu agreed to appear in the film within half an hour.
 Sukumar worked on 1: Nenokkadines script for two months, and considered it his dream project.

 Ram Achanta, Gopichand Achanta and Anil Sunkara of 14 Reels Entertainment, who produced Babu's Dookudu (2011) and Aagadu (2014), agreed to produce 1: Nenokkadine after hearing the script.
 Asked about his frequent collaboration with them, Babu said that Sukumar clearly indicated the risk of budget escalation and longer production and said that he and Sukumar could be viewed as criminals if it was produced by someone else.
 Sunil Lulla and Andrew Hefferman were credited as co-producers, and Koti Paruchuri was its executive producer.
 The film, introduced on 12 February 2012 in Hyderabad, received its title in May 2013.